Preparing for Retirement: 7 Secret Training Tips for a Successful Future

 3. Develop an Intellectual Hobby

-Reading, learning a new language, taking a college course, playing an instrument, restoring cars, doing suduko… It doesn’t matter what you do, just develop an intellectual hobby and keep trying to improve your mastery of it.
+Reading, learning a new language, taking a college course, playing an instrument, restoring cars, doing Suduko puzzles: It doesn’t matter what you do.
+Developing an intellectual hobby and trying to improve your mastery of it can be incredibly helpful.

 As they say: “Use it or lose it!”

-We know from brain research that learning new skills and knowledge, and flexibly shifting between them, is key to increasing brain health.
+We know from brain research that learning new skills and knowledge, and being able to flexibly shifting between them, is key to increasing brain health.